Wchoi189/AgentQMS/docs_deprecated/DEPLOYMENT_RECOMMENDATIONS.md

 - `AgentQMS/` - Framework container with all components

 **Do NOT export**:
-- `docs/` - Project-specific history and artifacts
+- `docs_deprecated/` - Project-specific history and artifacts (scheduled for removal)
 - Root-level project files (README.md specific to this repo)

 ### 3. Implementation Layer Naming